KosinskiLab/mosaic/docs/tutorial/reference/issues.rst

 Issues
 ======

-Thank you for helping improve the project by opening an issue.
-Please consider the following guidelines to enable efficient troubleshooting:
+Thank you for improving the project by reporting an issue.
+Please consider the guidelines for efficient troubleshooting:

 1. Provide detailed steps to reproduce the problem
 2. Include system information (OS, RAM, GPU)